By Scott Lorenz

-- Visit book stores and look at the covers of all types of books.
+3. Visit bookstores and look at the covers of all types of books.
 What catches your eye?
 Look at the book face and look at the spines.
 Which ones are readable and why?

-- Will it play on Amazon?
-Go to Amazon.com, BN.com, Borders.com and search on competitive books in your space.
+4. Will it play on Amazon?
+Go to Amazon.com, BN.com and search on competitive books in your space.
 Notice the book covers that catch your eye and the ones that do not.
-If your cover does not show up well in an Amazon thumbnail then you are going to lose sales.
+If your cover does not show up well in an Amazon thumbnail, then you are going to lose sales.

-- The spine.
+8. The spine.
 Can you read it from five feet away?
-If not, neither can browsers in a book store.
+If not, neither can browsers in a bookstore.

-- Blurbs.
+9. Blurbs.
 Keep them relevant and short.
 The best highway billboards are 5-11 words because motorists are driving by at 70 m.p.h.
 Guess what?
 Consumers are driving by your book sitting on a table at the same relevant speed.
 The human mind cannot comprehend too many words at a glance.
-So give them short, sweet blurbs.
-If you are in love with your blurbs, than print them all in full on the last inside pages of the book.
+So, give them short, sweet blurbs.
+If you are in love with your blurbs, then print them all in full on the last inside pages of the book.

-- When choosing a book design ask yourself how the cover will look on your website home page.
-Consistency and redundancy are important so you’ll want to use the same design elements on your website that you do on your book cover.
+14. When choosing a book design ask yourself how the cover will look on your website home page.
+Consistency and redundancy are important, so you’ll want to use the same design elements on your website that you do on your book cover.
 For this reason, I suggest using the same designer for your book cover and for your website if possible.